uw-maccosslab/uw-maccosslab.github.io/index.md

 *Current research areas include:*

 - **New Mass Spectrometry Technologies:** We are working on new methods to improve the sensitivity, speed, precision, accuracy, and dynamic range of quantitative measurements.
 - **Improved Sample Preparation:** New biochemical sample preparation methods for the analysis of protein mixtures.
-We have been working on methods to reduce the cost and improve the robustness or historically challenging sample types.
+We have been working on methods to reduce the cost and improve the robustness of historically challenging sample types.
-- **Experimental Design and Quality Control:** We are very interested in Omics experimental design.
+- **Experimental Design and Quality Control:** We are very interested in quantitative experimental design.
 We develop novel methods to assess system suitability and data quality.
-- **Stable Isotope Methods:** Developing stable isotope methods for studying protein metabolism or analyte quantity
+- **Stable Isotope Methods:** Developing stable isotope methods for studying protein metabolism and analyte quantity
 - **Spatial and Tissue Heterogeneity:** We are developing methods for the multiplex analysis of proteins in individual cells, spatial regions, or functional subunits of complex tissue samples.
-- **Computational Tools:** Developing computational tools for automated conversion of mass spectrometry data into biologically meaningful results
+- **Computational Tools:** Development of computational tools for automated conversion of mass spectrometry data into biologically meaningful results

 ## Highlighted Publications